 A commonly used hatching is parallel hatching: all lines in the same direction.
 For right-handed artists this is easiest from (diagonally) right to left, and for left-handed artists it is easiest from (diagonally) left to right.

-Exercise 1: Watch the VIDEO.
-Then try some loose hatching yourself.
+Exercise 1: Try for yourself which directions of parallel hatching are easiest.
 By continuing a little longer or pressing harder, the hatching becomes denser and/or darker.
+Try to avoid ‘brackets’.

 Hatching can fill an entire plane (left).
 Hatching can even consist of dots (center).
 Hatching can also follow the curves of a shape (right).

-Exercise 2: Draw another endless line like you did in Chapter 1.
+Exercise 3: Draw another endless line (max.
+A4) like you may already have done in Chapter 1.
 I had saved mine.
 Fill resulting spaces with all sorts of hatching and maybe gray tones.